evekhm/DRLS-GCP/README.md

 This document details the installation process for the dockerized version of the **Documentation Requirements Lookup Service (DRLS) Prior Auth Workflow** system for GCP Development.
 Be aware that each component of DRLS has its own README where you will find more detailed documentation.
 This document **is not designed to replace those individual READMEs**.

+Read [here]() for the guide on CI/CD deployment using GitLab

 Following commands should be run from GCP Terminal.
 > Because keycloak needs to be re-built, running remotely via gcloud sdk requires environment to build contaienr and push it to GitLab repository.
 Those instructions are missing.
-Integration with Gitlab is troublesome.

 ## Table of Contents
 - [Prerequisites](#prerequisites)